DataDog/documentation/content/en/cloudcraft/getting-started/live-vs-snapshot-diagrams.md

 ### Updating mechanism

 - **Live diagrams**: Update automatically when accessed, reflecting any changes in your AWS or Azure infrastructure.
-- **Snapshot diagrams**: Remain static an don't update automatically.
+- **Snapshot diagrams**: Remain static and don't update automatically.

 ### Editing capabilities